vanilophp/docs/products.md

 ## Searching Products

-The `ProductSearch` class provides a way to search for products and master products based on various criteria.
-The `ProductSearch` class enables filtering by name, slug, taxons, channels, price ranges, and other attributes.
+The `ProductSearch` class provides a way to retrieve products and master products together, based on various criteria like name, slug, taxons, channels, price ranges, and other attributes.

 ### Finding Products by Name

-#### Exact Match
+#### Partial Match

 This will return products and master products that contain "Shiny Glue" in their name.